Looking to clear out your closet and make some extra cash?

 - As things are sold throughout the day rearrange and tidy up your items for sale.
 If you had to place some items on the ground move them to the tables.

-- Do not leave your money laying around wear a fanny pack (see they are good for something) or apron so you always have the money on you.
+- Do not leave your money lying around wear a fanny pack (see they are good for something) or apron so you always have the money on you.
 This is especially true if you are running a yard sale by yourself.

 - Don't accept checks unless you are willing to take the risk of the check bouncing.

 - Have newspaper and plastic bags on hand for checkout.
 I start saving plastic bags, months prior to the sale.

 If you have any tips I didn't mention feel free to comment below and let me know.
 I always love a good tip.